fivdi/onoff/README.md

   * performance-sync.js - determine max. no. of writeSync ops per second
   * performance-interrupt.js - determine max. no. of interrupts per second

-The average for ten runs of these tests using onoff v0.2.3 are shown in the following tables.
+The average of ten runs of these tests using onoff v0.2.3 are shown in the following tables.

 **BeagleBone, 720MHz, Ångström v2012.12, Kernel 3.8.13:**